 Krishna believes that the Honors Program has motivated her to stay on track and complete all of her assignments to the best of her abilities.
 She says that by being in the Honors Program, she is able to feel a close-knit bond with her classmates regardless of major.
 She says that the small classes allow her to know each classmate by name.
 In addition, the professors also know each student personally.
 Thanks to the Honors Program, Krishna has found a place in which she is able to have a great time with her friends and have a place in which to study comfortably, the Honors Commons, which she calls her tiny, cozy home.

-Born and raised in Queens, Natalie Williams has always felt at home in St. John’s.
-After graduating from St. Agnes Academic High School in the neighboring city of College Point, Queens, Natalie was grateful to remain in a Catholic learning institution.
-In her high school, she took St. John’s accredited classes that helped her adjust to her life in college.
+Born and raised in Queens, New York, Natalie Williams has always felt at home at St. John’s.
+After graduating from St. Agnes Academic High School in nearby College Point.
+Natalie was grateful to continue her education at a Catholic learning institution.
+In high school, she took St. John’s accredited classes that helped her adjust to her life in college.

-Natalie is currently a chemistry major in the St. John's College of Liberal Arts and Sciences.
-Choosing this major was simple for Natalie, even though she was interested in many subjects in high school.
+Natalie is currently a senior chemistry major in the St. John's College of Liberal Arts and Sciences.
+Choosing this major was simple for Natalie, though she was interested in many subjects in high school.
 When asked why she chose to major in chemistry, she answered, “It was the only subject in high school that I can see myself pursuing the future.”
-Natalie’s favorite classes are her chemistry labs, despite the hard work they demand because she is intrigued by the hands-on learning and understanding it requires.
-Natalie is a member of the STEM Scholars Programs, which supports research and teamwork among students majoring in fields of science, technology, engineering, and math.
-In the future, Natalie hopes to study abroad in Paris through the Discover France; Chemistry Program.
-When Natalie graduates with her Bachelors in Chemistry in spring of 2020, she hopes to go on to graduate school with an end goal of earning her doctorate and becoming a cosmetic chemist.
+Natalie’s favorite classes are her chemistry labs.
+Despite the hard work they demand, the hands-on learning and understanding her labs require particularly appeal to her.

-Natalie is extremely grateful to be a member of the Honors Program.
-She appreciates that smaller class sizes and experienced professors at her disposal.
-She is often in the honors commons, whether to study for her classes or even to just hang out with friends.
-She is looking forward to further making her mark on St. John’s and becoming an even brighter shining star on campus.
+Natalie is extremely grateful to be a member of the Honors Program at St. John’s.
+She appreciates the smaller class sizes and experienced professors who teach her classes.
+She is often in the Honors Commons, whether to study for her classes or even to just hang out with friends.
+She is looking forward to continue making her mark at St. John’s and becoming an even brighter shining star on campus.